Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Introduction

-As with the sparsity parameter, its weighted variant---lightness---has been extremely well-studied; the \emph{lightness} is the ratio of the weight of the spanner to $w(MST(G))$.
-Seminal works on {\em light} spanners over the years provide spanners with optimal {\em lightness} in various graph classes, such as in general graphs~\cite{CW16}, Euclidean spanners \cite{das1994fast} and minor-free graphs~\cite{BLW17}. {\bf Despite the large body of work on light spanners, the stretch-lightness tradeoff is not nearly as well-understood as the stretch-sparsity tradeoff}, and the intuitive reason behind that is clear: Lightness seems inherently more challenging to optimize than sparsity, since different edges may contribute disproportionately to the overall lightness due to differences in their weights.
-The three shortcomings of light spanners that emerge, when considering the large body of work in this area, are: (1) The techniques are ad hoc per graph class, and thus can't be applied broadly (e.g., some require large stretch and are thus suitable to general graphs, while others are naturally suitable to stretch $1 + \eps$).
-(2) The runtimes of these constructions are usually far from optimal.
-(3) These constructions are optimal in the standard and crude sense, but not in a refined sense that takes into account a wider range of involved parameters.
+As with the sparsity parameter, its weighted variant, lightness, has been extremely well-studied; the \emph{lightness} is the ratio of the weight of the spanner to $w(MST(G))$.
+Seminal works on {\em light} spanners over the years provide spanners with optimal {\em lightness} in various graph classes, such as in general graphs~\cite{CW16}, Euclidean spanners \cite{das1994fast} and minor-free graphs~\cite{BLW17}. {\bf Despite the large body of work on light spanners, the stretch-lightness tradeoff is not nearly as well-understood as the stretch-sparsity tradeoff}, and the intuitive reason behind that is clear: Lightness seems inherently more challenging to optimize than sparsity since different edges may contribute disproportionately to the overall lightness due to differences in their weights.
+The three shortcomings of light spanners that emerge, when considering the large body of work in this area, are: (1) The techniques are ad hoc per graph class and thus can't be applied broadly (e.g., some require large stretch and are thus suitable to general graphs, while others are naturally suitable to stretch $1 + \eps$).
+(2) The running times of these constructions are usually far from optimal.
+(3) These constructions are optimal in the standard and crude sense but not in a refined sense that takes into account a wider range of involved parameters.

-In this work, we are set out to address these shortcomings by presenting a {\em unified framework} of light spanners in a variety of graph classes.
+We set out to address these shortcomings by presenting a {\em unified framework} of light spanners in a variety of graph classes.
 Informally, the framework boils down to a {\em transformation} from sparse spanners to light spanners; since the state-of-the-art for sparse spanners is much more advanced than that for light spanners, such a transformation is powerful.